 British Business Awards

-With the deadline for 2020 British Business Awards (BBA) nominations fast-approaching (Oct 23 2020, at noon JST), we are delighted to reveal the names of our BBA 2020 judges – a truly great line up of accomplished leaders who are actively engaged in bolstering UK-Japan relations!
+With the deadline for 2021 British Business Awards (BBA) nominations approaching (Oct 18 2021, 1700 JST), we are delighted to reveal the names of our BBA 2021 judges – a truly great lineup of accomplished leaders who are actively engaged in bolstering UK-Japan relations!

 This esteemed panel of judges will put into practice their expertise and specialist experience to decide which companies and individuals should receive a prestigious BBA trophy at this year’s online event (Nov 5).
 With nominations of a very high standard currently flowing into the BCCJ office, the decision-making will surely be a challenge.

 The 2020 BBA nomination period will close on 18 October at 1700 JST, so there is still an opportunity for you to nominate those who have made a positive impact in the world of UK–Japan relations over the past year.